 At some point got tired taking pictures and just enjoyed the views going down.
 Also because had to watch where I was going as in some places it was quite steep and spikes on the road, so very easy to slip as I did the previous day.

 The road in one place split into two: one for regular hikers and another for experienced only.
 Two went one way and we two the experienced hiker’s one.
 It was a bit scary I must say as the road was so narrow and you could see steep edge going down.
-Basically that is the path we were walking through below.
+Basically that is the path we were walking through in a below image.
+Path barely visible.

-We’ve all got reunited after around 500m walking that path.
+We’ve all got reunited in around 500m after walking that path.

 Once we’ve got down we headed to see the Cascada de los Colores.
-It always looks super pretty in the booklet pictures!
+It always looks super pretty in the leaflet pictures!

-To get there all you need to do is to follow the yellow stream.
-Almost like Dorothy following yellow brick path.
+To get there all you need to do is to follow the yellow water stream.
+Almost like Dorothy following the yellow brick path to find the wizard of Oz.

-Some tourists using the irony rocks to leave the marks on the rocks all around.
-A bit sad that people destroying the natural beauty, even though it will get washed away by the winter rain (I hope!).
+Some tourists ues those iron covered rocks to leave the marks on the other rocks all around.
+Imagine if everyone would do that?
+All we would just see some weird drawings everywhere.
+I hope it will get washed away by the winter rain.

 You could see how much iron is in that water!
-You can even smell the iron in the water if you touch it.
+You could even smell that iron if you touch it.

 The waterfall wasn’t so impressive as I remember it.
-It is much better when it is a bit more water (late fall or winter).
+It is much better when it is a bit more water flowing, which is in late fall or winter.

 Last time when I was here we could shower in the waterfall.
-There was barely any water now.
-Still spectacular.
+Now there was barely any water at all, jst a small stream on the left side.
+Well it was still a spectacular view.

 Going back to our path (as it was around 500m out of our path out) we turned right to another waterfall, which was very nearby.

 That one had more water.
-No one wanted to swim as it was still not too hot outside.
+No one wanted to swim as it was’t so hot outside in the morning.

-We were hiking quite fast to get out from Caldera as everyone was dreading for the beach.
+We were hiking quite fast to get out from Caldera as everyone was dreading for food and some time in Puerto Naos beach in the Sun.

-Suddenly we walked into the river.
+Suddenly we walked into a proper river.
 I completely forgot about it.
 It was next to the water dam.
 I think there is an abandoned hydro power plant.
 Not sure if it is in use anymore.
-We’ve managed to cross that small river without getting wet.
+We’ve managed to cross that small river without getting wet, but it does require some balance when hopping through those stones.
+It was also quite shallow and it gets much deeper in wetter seasons.

 In wet season, sometimes it is hard to pass it through without getting wet.
 Sometimes instead of walking barranco you have to take the harder path of going up and down on the side of it.